-Finally the new system has to be made bootable via Section 8.4, "GRUB-0.97".
+Finally the new system has to be made bootable via Section 8.4, "Using GRUB to Set Up the Boot Process".

 6.4.
 Entering the Chroot Environment

 It is time to enter the chroot environment to begin building and installing the final LFS system.
 As user root, run the following command to enter the realm that is, at the moment, populated with only the temporary tools: